 Atmospheric Drag (Simplified Model)

-For low altitude satellites, the interaction of particles from the central body’s atmosphere with the spacecraft surface causes an acceleration.
+For low altitude satellites, the interaction of particles from the central body’s atmosphere with the spacecraft surface causes acceleration.
 For most applications of navigation data exchange, a simplified model that assumes a spherical shape of the satellite with a unique surface is sufficient to account for the effect of atmospheric drag.
 The following model for the acceleration of a satellite due to atmospheric drag may be used:

 where: